When working on a paint project, it is the materials you choose/use which determine its success and validity.

 The paint can be sealed by curing the glass.
 You can do this by baking the glass for a complete day once the glass has dried.

-You can follow the manufacturer’s manual while doing this as the time and temperature for different paint and brand may vary.
+You can follow the manufacturer’s manual as the time and temperature for different paint and brand may vary.

 Usually, 30 minutes at 176 degrees Fahrenheit of temperature is recommended.